 In October 1955, Queen Juliana of the Netherlands and her husband Prince Bernhard (330K JPEG) undertook the first royal tour of their six Caribbean islands, as well as Suriname on the northeast corner of the South American mainland (see the complete map, 80K JPEG.)
 The former colonies had just become an independent country known as the Netherlands Antilles.
 (They are now the separate countries of Suriname, Aruba, and Curaçao & St. Maarten, plus the special municipalities of Bonaire, St. Eustatius and Saba.)
 (3)

 (Note: Saba is located northwest of the slightly larger St. Eustatius.
-I found that Google Maps doesn't actually recognize the name Saba if you search for it, but if you look for St. Eustatius and zoom out a few steps, you'll find Saba.
+I found that Google Maps doesn't actually recognize the name Saba if you search for it, but if you look for St. Eustatius and zoom out a few steps, you'll find Saba and its capital known as "The Bottom."
 You can then zoom in and see lots of detail in the satellite photo, including the beach on the south side of the island, seen in the photos below.)

 When the Queen reached Saba, she found Willys Jeeps waiting for her and her entourage.
 The story of bringing Jeeps to the island is told by Saba historian Will Johnson in his blog The Saba Islander.
 He says that between 1629 and 1972 the only way for people or cargo to get onto the rugged island was by small boat, on the beaches at Fort Bay or Ladder Bay.